jyxxhyx/autoreseach-de/program.md

 6. If the grep output is empty, the run crashed.
 Read `tail -n 30 run.log` to diagnose.
 If unfixable, log "crash" and move on.
 7. Record the results in the tsv.
-8. If best_fitness improved (lower), keep the commit (advance).
+8. If best_fitness improved (lower), keep the commit (advance) a nd go back to step 1.
-9. If best_fitness is equal or worse, git reset back.
+9. If best_fitness is equal or worse, git reset back and go back to step 1.

 **Timeout**: Each experiment should take ~5 minutes.
 If a run exceeds 10 minutes, kill it and treat it as a failure (discard and revert).